How to optimize Production Planning to turn Supply Chain into a competitive advantage

 • Period Order Quantity (POQ),

-Each technique has specific logic and recommended application depending on variability, code value, order issuance costs, and demand dynamics.
+Each technique has a specific rationale and a recommended application based on variability, item value, order issuance costs, and demand dynamics.

-Capacity planning allows to check whether the material plan is consistent with the production resources.
+Capacity planning allows you to verify whether the material plan is consistent with production resources.

 • capacity availability (rated or historical),